kasper573/racp/readme.md

 <details>
     <summary>Total abstraction</summary>

 > RACP contains no data.
 No fixtures, no enums, nothing.
-RACP will read all data from either the rAthena data files or mysql database.
+RACP will read all data from either the rAthena data files or mysql database and the RO client files.

 </details>